sirixdb/sirixdb.github.io/xquery-api.md

 - `jn:next($item as json-item()) as json-item()?`: Function for selecting a json-item in the next revision.

-### Open a specific revision
+### Open a Specific Revision
-Once you've stored a few revisions of a resource in Sirix you might want to open a specific revision again.
-This can simply be done by using a third parameter to the doc-function in the sirix-namespace For instance using
+Once we've stored a few revisions of a resource in SirixDB we might want to open a specific revision again.
+We can use the `doc` function again, but this time with a third parameter:

 `sdb:doc('mycol.xml', 'mydoc.xml', 1)`

-This opens the database `mycol.xml` and the resource `mydoc.xml` in revision one.
-Without the additional revision-number parameter the most recent revision is going to be opened.
+SirixDB opens the database `mycol.xml` and the resource `mydoc.xml` in revision one.
+Without the additional revision-number parameter SirixDB would have opened the most recent revision.

-However, you might also be interested in loading a revision by a given timestamp/point in time.
-You might simply use the function `sdb:open($database as xs:string, $resource as xs:string, $pointInTime as xs:dateTime) as $doc`.
+However, we might also want to load a revision by a given point in time.
+We're able to use the function `sdb:open($database as xs:string, $resource as xs:string, $pointInTime as xs:dateTime) as $doc`:

 ```java
 try (final var store = BasicXmlDBStore.newBuilder().build();